Submissions

 • Heading level 4 is not recommended.

-10. Please, fill in your CV and Copyright Transfer Agreement Form, then attach it when submitting the article.
+10. Please fill in your CV and Copyright Transfer Agreement Form, then attach it when submitting the article.

 The Article Body Guidelines

-Keywords: List three to five pertinent keywords specific to the article yet reasonably common within the subject discipline, use lower case except for names, separate with a semicolon (;).
+Keywords: List three to five pertinent keywords specific to the article yet reasonably common within the subject discipline; use lowercase except for names, and separate with a semicolon (;).

 Research Method: In general, the research method includes the framework, data collection method, data analysis method, location, and research time.
 The research method describes the type, data source, and variable definition.
 The method provides detailed descriptions so that other authors can assess and duplicate the procedure.